transcom/prime_api_deliverable/README.md

 The aim of this repository is to demonstrate what it may look like for a Prime contractor to interact with a subset of the Milmove API.
-This [sequence diagram](https://github.com/transcom/prime_api_deliverable/wiki/Sequence-Diagram) outlines what the more fleshed out API and interactions may look like
+This [sequence diagram](https://github.com/transcom/prime_api_deliverable/wiki/Sequence-Diagram) outlines what the more fleshed out API and interactions may look like.
+For a list of unfamiliar terms and their meanings please visit the [glossary in the wiki](https://github.com/transcom/prime_api_deliverable/wiki/Glossary)

-Here are some potentially unfamiliar terms you may come across in this repo:

-### Swagger

-> Simplify API development for users, teams, and enterprises with the Swagger open source and professional toolset.

-[Swagger](https://swagger.io/) allows developers to define what their API will look like and easily provide documentation in a human readable format.

-### MTO or Move Task Order

-A Move Task Order is the task order MilMove will send the Prime contractor to order the work for a particular customer move.
-This includes the management fee, counselling, packing, linehaul & delivery.

 ## Overview